• Level of education

 Objectives

-This internship will give the student a first contact with the world of laboratory research.
-It will allow the student to interact with a research team and to begin to discover the research topics that he or she will prefer to develop in the future.
+This internship will give students their first taste of laboratory research.
+It will enable them to interact with a research team and begin to discover the research topics they would prefer to develop in their future studies.

-- Written and oral communication, possibly in a foreign language
+· Written and oral communication, possible in a foreign language

-- Peer review, training in scientific ethics and deontology
+· Peer review, training in scientific ethics and professional conduct

 Read more